bitshares/bitshares-core/README.md

 - `catch throw`

-TODO: Questions
+Questions
 ---------------

-This section contains questions for more experienced developers to answer.

-Is there a way to generate help with parameter names and method descriptions?
+- Is there a way to generate help with parameter names and method descriptions?

+    Yes.
+Documentation of the code base, including APIs, can be generated using Doxygen.
+Simply run `doxygen` in this directory.

-Is there a way to allow external program to drive `cli_wallet` via websocket, JSONRPC, or HTTP?# graphene
+- Is there a way to allow external program to drive `cli_wallet` via websocket, JSONRPC, or HTTP?

+    Yes.
+External programs may connect to the CLI wallet and make its calls over a websockets API.
+To do this, run the wallet in server mode, i.e. `cli_wallet -s "127.0.0.1:9999"` and then have the external program connect to it over the specified port
+    (in this example, port 9999).